Pixel-Fix/pixelscrm-api-documentation/README.md

 # **Pixels CRM API Features**

--   The Pixels CRM API is a generic REST API that includes the following features
+-   The Pixels CRM API is a REST API that includes the following features

     -   `User account` CRUD functionality.
     -   `Roles` CRUD functionality - `Administrator`, `Super User`, `and User`.